6-Definition of the effective area for tension members.

 Effective area and shear lag factor.

-To explain the concept of effective area, let us check that the shape, as shown in the sketch, is an angle under force tension force P with bolts at the lower leg.
+To explain the concept of effective area, let us consider the shape shown in the sketch: an angle under a tension force P, with bolts at the lower leg.

-The shaded area is stressed very little, which means that most of the stresses occur at the bolts located at the lower leg.
+The shaded area is stressed very little, so most of the stress is concentrated at the bolts on the lower leg.
 And connected to the plate.

-As the load is applied, the transfer of that load to the unbolted portion will not occur immediately but after a lag; this phenomenon is called shear lag.
+As the load is applied, the load transfer to the unbolted portion does not occur immediately; instead, it lags.
+This phenomenon is called shear lag.

-Note that the angle is connected alone with only one leg, and only one leg is connected to the plate.
-This leads to a concentration of stress along that leg and leaves a part of the unconnected leg part of the un-connected leg unstressed or stressed very little.
+Note that the angle is connected to only one leg, and that leg is connected to the plate.
+This leads to a concentration of stress along that leg and leaves the unconnected leg unstressed or only slightly stressed.

 Effective net area.

-This means that stress for the connected portion will be increased due to the unconnected part’s lack of sharing, which may exceed the Fy.
+This means that stress in the connected portion will increase due to the unconnected part’s lack of sharing, potentially exceeding the Fy.
 The further we move out from the connection, the more uniform the stress becomes.

 The shear transfer has lagged in the transition region, a phenomenon known as shear lag.

-This leads to deriving an expression to measure the percentage of effective area to the net area, which is called the U. The U value depends on two factors.
-The first factor is the xฬ… bar which is the distance from the Cg to the connecting plate. factor. the second factor is the connection length L.
+This leads to an expression for the percentage of the effective area relative to the net area, called the U value.
+The U value depends on two factors.
+The first factor is the x̅ bar, which is the distance from the Cg to the connecting plate. factor.
+The second factor is the connection length L.

-As the statistics show, the xฬ… is closer since the bigger area has a closerย CG.
+As the statistics show, x̅ is closer because the larger area has a closer CG.
 So the angle in shape b is more effective than in shape a.
-Shear lag affects both bolted and welded connections, therefore the effective net area concept is applied to both types of connections, then Ae=U *An, and also for welded connections.
+Shear lag affects both bolted and welded connections; the effective net area concept applies to both types, and for welded connections, Ae = U* An.

 Does the shear lag factor U have a minimum value?

-The U shear lag factor U has a minimum value specified by The AISC, which is the ratio of the connected area to the total area; this holds true for open areas.
-The Code has identified the shapes under tension force to open shapes such as W, M, S, HP C, and their related structural shapes and angles.
+The U shear lag factor U has a minimum value specified by the AISC, which is the ratio of the connected area to the total area; this holds true for open areas.
+The Code identifies shapes under tension as opening shapes, such as W, M, S, HP C, and their related structural shapes and angles.

 What is the minimum U value for shear lag factor?

-Case-1 is the first case for which the U value equals 1; this case includes the fully connected connection of two steel shapes.
+Case-1 is the first case for which the U value equals 1; it involves the fully connected connection between two steel shapes.
 For instance, if we have two W shapes or two channels connected at flanges and webs or completely welded.

-Case 2 is the second case for which the U value is less than 1, and we need to find the two parameters xฬ… and the connection length L.
+Case 2 is the second case in which the U value is less than 1, and we need to find the two parameters x̅ and L.

 This case includes connecting two steel shapes that are not fully connected.
 For instance, two W shapes or two channels connected only at flanges, through webs, or partially welded.